 Background Image for Header:

-The HS ACCESS Early College Program enables your son or daughter to reach their academic goals quicker and cheaper by taking West Virginia University courses at a reduced tuition while they are still in high school.
+The High School ACCESS Early College Program enables your son or daughter to reach their academic goals quicker and cheaper by taking West Virginia University courses at a reduced tuition while they are still in high school.
+We want diverse and motivated students from all over the country to begin their exciting journeys with WVU HS ACCESS.
+Please share with your friends, family, neighbors, and colleagues!

 High School ACCESS Tuition

 When WVU courses are offered to high school students, a reduced tuition structure is applied.
-The high school tuition for each academic term is only $25 per credit hour for ALL students.
+The high school tuition for each academic term is only $25 per credit hour for WV residents and $75 per credit hour for non-resident students (beginning this Fall 2023).

 There is never an application fee when you apply to the High School ACCESS program at WVU.
 If you have mistakenly submitted a payment during the initial application process, please email the HS ACCESS office at email@example.com